Big Water Diver Duck Hunt

 Canada-in-the-Rough-Duck-Hunt-5

 The sun rose and distant birds started to fill the skies.
 Robert got on the call with a flock of four that was flying across us a few hundred yards out.
-They turned, and our heart rates went up, and without circling we had a four Canvasbacks cupped and headed for the hole in the spread.
+They turned, and our heart rates went up, and without circling we had four Canvasbacks cupped and headed for the hole in the spread.
 They cut the distance really quick and then we heard, “Take 'em.”
 The guns roared and birds fell and we were thrilled to see two giant bull Canvasbacks and two hens.
 The guns were warm now and we were all excited.
 The day was everything we dreamed up, birds flew all hours and we pulled in flock after flock shooting singles, pairs, triples and even flocks decoying flocks of 20-30.
 The species varied and that made it so exciting.
 After compiling a 5-man limit made up of many diverse species we sat in appreciation of what we had just experienced.
-Stunning drake Canvasbacks, Redheads, Blue Bills, Ring-necks made up the bulk of our limit.
+Stunning Drake Canvasbacks, Redheads, Blue Bills, and Ring-necks made up the bulk of our limit.
 But a few beautiful mallards and even a pintail made for a day to remember.

 Canada-in-the-Rough-Duck-Hunt-6